#1 Navajo Jewelry Buyer Las Vegas & Henderson

-As the largest indigenous group in the United States today, the Navajo used to be nomadic, so it is likely that they might have picked up their practice of wearing jewelry pieces or adornments (e.g., beaded necklaces, decorated ketoh, and concho/concha ornamentation) from their conquests.
-These adornments made up of German silver, brass, copper, and to a lesser extent, silver were worn for respect and beauty.
+The Navajo are the largest indigenous group in the United States today.
+Back in the day, they were nomadic.
+It is likely that they might have picked up their practice of wearing jewelry pieces or adornments (e.g., beaded necklaces, decorated ketoh, and concho/concha ornamentation) from their conquests.
+These adornments made of German silver, brass, copper, and to a lesser extent, silver.
+They were worn for respect and beauty.
 Moreover, it was the Spanish from which the Navajo grew to appreciate such adornments.

 With the introduction of silversmith through the Spanish and the addition of turquoise through trade, Navajo jewelry was born.

 In 1850, Atsidi Sani, also known as the Old Smith, was a well-known Navajo blacksmith who was credited for introducing silver by incorporating it into Navajo jewelry.
 He admired the silver trappings the Spanish and their horses were adorned with, which got the Spanish teach him how to work silver, after which he began making silver conchos, adornments, and the first Navajo jewelry, which was made in 1865 according to records.